EmiyaKazuto/CCC101---Group-/README.md

 ## Basic Features

-•Numeric keypad (0-9) with decimal point
+• Numeric keypad (0-9) with decimal point

-•Can perform addition (+), subtraction (-), multiplication (x), and division (/).
+• Can perform addition (+), subtraction (-), multiplication (x), and division (/).

-•capable of chaining multiple operations together and it must execute them in the correct order. (see photo at the bottom part)
+• capable of chaining multiple operations together and it must execute them in the correct order.
+(See photo at the bottom part.)

 • A delete button that deletes one character at a time